belindal/discrete-active-learning-coref/README.md

 ## Data
-We use data from the English CoNLL-2012 coreference dataset, which you can download here: **TODO** .
+We use data from the English CoNLL-2012 coreference dataset, which can be obtained by following [this link](http://conll.cemantix.org/2012/introduction.html).

 **Please modify `train_data_path`, `validation_data_path`, and `test_data_path` in `training_config/coref.jsonnet` to point to your download location.**